Fast adaptive high-order integral equation methods for electromagnetic scattering from smooth perfect electric conductors: Introduction

-The focus of the present paper is on the choice of integral formulation, the discretization process, and their effect on performance and accuracy (which can often be dramatic).
-Currently, the most widely used solvers rely on the electric field, magnetic field, and combined field integral equations (EFIE, MFIE and CFIE) with RWG basis functions and a conforming mesh model of the scatterer~\cite{RWG,MAUE,MautzHarrington}.
+The focus of the present paper is on the choice of integral formulation, its discretization process, and the resulting effect on performance and accuracy for scattering from closed surfaces.
+Different choices for each of these ingredients can sometimes result in dramatically difference results.
+We will make a few brief remarks about open surfaces in the conclusions.
+Currently, the most widely used solvers rely on the electric field, magnetic field, and combined field integral equations (EFIE, MFIE and CFIE) discretized using a Galkerin approach with RWG basis functions and a conforming mesh model of the scatterer~\cite{RWG,MAUE,MautzHarrington}.
 These methods are subject to a host of numerical difficulties, including low-frequency breakdown, high-density mesh breakdown, and standard mathematical ill-conditioning.
 Rather than changing the underlying formulation, the dominant approach in CEM has been to introduce additional ideas to mitigate these problems.
 Loop-star basis functions~\cite{Looptree2,Looptree3,ZC,andriulli2013well}, for example, improve accuracy and conditioning in the low-frequency regime.
 Linear algebraic pre-conditioners~\cite{Volakis_ILU,Andriulli_Calderon,helmholtz_stable_fast} alleviate the difficulties produced by the hypersingular integral operator in the EFIE, especially when dense meshes are needed to resolve sub-wavelength features in the geometry.
-At the same time, there has been a significant effort in the research community to develop {\em well-condtioned} Fredholm integral equations of the second kind\footnote{Integral equations are said to be Fredholm equations of the second kind when the system matrix $A$ is of the form $I + K$, where $I$ is the identity operator and $K$ is a smoothing integral operator whose spectrum clusters at the origin.
+At the same time, there has been a significant effort in the research community to develop {\em well-conditioned} Fredholm integral equations of the second kind\footnote{Integral equations are said to be Fredholm equations of the second kind when the system matrix $A$ is of the form $I + K$, where $I$ is the identity operator and $K$ is a smoothing integral operator whose spectrum clusters at the origin.
 The condition number of such systems is typically independent of the number of degrees of freedom and stable under mesh refinement.}.
-While we do not seek to review the literature here, these include the use of Calderon identities to \emph{analytically} pre-condition the EFIE~\cite{ChristiansenNedelec,Rokhlin_Maxwell,Andriulli_Calderon} and the use of regularizing operators to pre-condition the CFIE~\cite{CK2,Levadoux,Bruno_Krylow}.
+While we do not seek to review the literature here, these include the use of Calder\'on identities to \emph{analytically} pre-condition the EFIE~\cite{ChristiansenNedelec,Rokhlin_Maxwell,Andriulli_Calderon} and the use of regularizing operators to pre-condition the CFIE~\cite{CK2,Levadoux,Bruno_Krylow}.
 A complementary class of methods are the so-called {\em charge-current formulations}.
 These methods are also aimed at developing well-conditioned formulations that are free from low-frequency breakdown~\cite{ZC,ZCCZ,CCIE1,CCIE3, CCIE4,CCIEour,Nystrom_our}, but achieve the goal by introducing extra unknowns in the problem.
 Other formulations that lead to resonance-free, second-kind equations include those based on generalized Debye sources~\cite{gDEBYE,debye_boag} and decoupled potential formulations~\cite{DPIE,Chew_A,DPIE_shanker}.
 More recently an augmented regularized combined source integral equation (auRCSIE) was introduced in~\cite{auRCSIE}.
-Rather than an exhaustive analysis of all such formulations, we focus here on three representative second-kind integral formulations (NRCCIE, auRCSIE, and DPIE) and use the standard EFIE with RWG basis functions~(EFIE-RWG) for comparison.
+Rather than an exhaustive analysis of all such formulations, we focus here on two known representative integral equations from the existing literature (NRCCIE, and DPIE) comparing each with the standard standard EFIE formulation discretized with RWG basis functions~(EFIE-RWG).